brickatyourfeet/jewell-practice/studying_learning.md

 For many incoming students, their studying and learning techniques are a bit rusty.
 Maybe it's been a while since they've been in school or maybe they just never had anyone to show them good techniques.
 The **Effective Studying and Learning** video series will help you develop academic skills used by highly successful students.
 With some practice, your ability to retain and apply complex, web development concepts will drastically improve.

-In this chapter, your objective is to demonstrate competency with studying and learning techniques.
-To complete this objective, please follow along with the videos found below and complete the self-assessment at the end of this chapter.
+In this lesson, your objective is to demonstrate competency with studying and learning techniques.
+To complete this objective, please follow along with the videos found below and complete the self-assessment at the end of this lesson.
 If you're already familiar with studying and learning techniques, you may be able to complete the self-assessment without watching the videos.
 Though, you may also learn a trick or two from it.

 [Effective Studying and Learning][studying-learning]